gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 ## The Good

-Besides the book's programming guidance, I think the greatest achievement of the book is coining the term **Clean Code** and creating a general awareness about code quality:
+Besides the book's programming guidance, **I think the greatest achievement of the book is coining the term Clean Code and creating a general awareness about code quality**:

 > _The only way to go fast is to go well_ - Uncle Bob